 I noticed while revisiting this dusty marvel that the date being displayed was obscenely wrong.
 The month was two months off, the hours were several time zones away, and the date was always less than seven.
-And here I thought we had left it stable, at least worthy of v1.
+And here I thought I had left it stable, at least worthy of v1.

 All you need is 🧤